metio/terraform-provider-k8s/docs/data-sources/capsule_clastix_io_tenant_v1beta2_manifest.md

 Optional:

-- `hard` (Map of String) hard is the set of desired hard limits for each named resource.
-More info: https://kubernetes.io/docs/concepts/policy/resource-quotas/
+- `hard` (Map of String) hard is the set of desired hard limits for each named resource.More info: https://kubernetes.io/docs/concepts/policy/resource-quotas/
-- `scope_selector` (Attributes) scopeSelector is also a collection of filters like scopes that must match each object tracked by a quota but expressed using ScopeSelectorOperator in combination with possible values.
-For a resource to match, both scopes AND scopeSelector (if specified in spec), must be matched. (see [below for nested schema](#nestedatt--spec--resource_quotas--items--scope_selector))
+- `scope_selector` (Attributes) scopeSelector is also a collection of filters like scopes that must match each object tracked by a quotabut expressed using ScopeSelectorOperator in combination with possible values.For a resource to match, both scopes AND scopeSelector (if specified in spec), must be matched. (see [below for nested schema](#nestedatt--spec--resource_quotas--items--scope_selector))
-- `scopes` (List of String) A collection of filters that must match each object tracked by a quota.
-If not specified, the quota matches all objects.
+- `scopes` (List of String) A collection of filters that must match each object tracked by a quota.If not specified, the quota matches all objects.

 <a id="nestedatt--spec--resource_quotas--items--scope_selector"></a>
 ### Nested Schema for `spec.resource_quotas.items.scope_selector`